guillp/requests_oauth2client/README.md

 [DeviceAuthorizationPoolingJob](https://guillp.github.io/requests_oauth2client/api/#requests_oauth2client.device_authorization.DeviceAuthorizationPoolingJob)
 will automatically obey the pooling period.
-Everytime you call `pool_job()`, it will wait the appropriate number of seconds as indicated by the AS, and will apply slow_down requests.
+Everytime you call `pool_job()`, it will wait the appropriate number of seconds as indicated by the AS, and will apply slow-down requests.

 #### As Auth Handler